AndrewDTodd/CS4380/README.md

     cd build/linux-x64-release

 ##### Step 2: run desired programs
-To run the test suite
+To run the test suite enter the following

     ./runTests

-To run the project program
+To run the project program enter the following

     ./B10ToB2